 You will probably not be reusing this plate for the dimmer switch.
 In most cases, you will need to purchase a specialty plate, or one may be included with the dimmer light switch kit.
-Still, you may be able to reuse the plate—keep it until you've confirmed whether it can be reused to avoid having to unnecessarily buy a new one.
+Still, you may be able to reuse the plate—keep it until you've confirmed whether or not it can be reused.

 Remove the Switch Mounting Screws

-Backout the mounting screws until the switch can be pulled out of the electrical box.
-Gripping the switch by the mounting straps, carefully extract it out from the box.
+Back out the mounting screws until the switch can be pulled out of the electrical box.
+Gripping the switch by the mounting straps, carefully extract it from the box.
 Take care not to touch the screw terminals on the side of the switch or any wires.

 Test for Power